Table of Contents

 The Guidance of An Attorney

-The attorneys of Sam Shihab & Associates are experienced in advising international investors as to how to meet their U.S. immigration goals.
+The attorneys of Shihab Burke, LLC, Attorneys At Law are experienced in advising international investors as to how to meet their U.S. immigration goals.
 We have experience ranging from individual investors to billion-dollar international corporations.

 Please call or email our office to talk to an attorney about your options for investment in and immigration to the United States.